fahadkhan1740/bon-appetit/README.md

 It's a simple app to create boxes of recipes.

+## Requirements

+- PHP 8.2 on your local machine
+- Composer package manager
+- Docker

 ## Getting Started

 Please run the following command to initialise the app from the home directory.
 Please make sure that the docker is up and running on your system.